NatasaMiric/car-specialist/README.md

 **Logo**

-  * It is featured on all three pages on website and fully responsive.
-It allow users to go back to home page by clicking on it.
+  * It is featured on all three pages on the website and is fully responsive.
+It allows users to go back to the home page by clicking on it.

 **Navigation bar**

-  * It is featured on all three pages on website, fully responsive and it includes links to Home page, Services,Contact, Booking, Register and Login page.
+  * It is featured on all three pages on website, is fully responsive and includes links to Home page, Services, Contact, Booking, Register, and Login page.
-  * Fixed on top of all three pages to allow the user to easily navigate from page to page across all devices without having to revert back to the previous page via back button or scroll all the way up.
+  * Fixed on top of all three pages to allow the user to easily navigate from page to page across all devices without having to revert to the previous page via the back button or scroll up.
-  * Sorted out according to priority and it is consistent in style and color in order to enable easy navigation.
+  * Sorted out according to priority and it is consistent in style and color to enable easy navigation.
-  * In order to fit in one row, navigation links are in dropdown menu on smaller screen sizes while on larger screens there is a text.
+  * To fit in one row, navigation links are in the dropdown menu on smaller screen sizes while on larger screens there is text.
-  * On larger screens there is a row with a text above the navbar which contains information about opening time of the service and a link for booking a service.
+  * On larger screens, there is a row with text above the navbar which contains information about the opening time of the service and a link for booking a service.

 **The Landing Page Image**

-  * The image is consistent with the theme and contains text that motivates people to use the services and has a button which leads to booking services.
+  * The image is consistent with the theme and contains text that motivates people to use the services and has a button that leads to booking services.

 **Our services section**
-  * Provides an insight of a type of services that the Car Specialist provides to customers.
-Each type of service is presented with the icon and a text.
+  * Provides insight into the type of services that the Car Specialist provides to customers.
+Each type of service is presented with an icon and text.
 Below these icons is a link that leads to the page where the other services provided by the company are listed.
   * On the larger screens icons are positioned in one row and on smaller screens one below the other.

 **About Section**

- * About section will allow users to find out some informations about the company and highlight its qualities, which should motivate the customers to choose this service.
+ * The about section will allow users to find out some information about the company and highlight its qualities, which should motivate the customers to choose this service.

 **The Footer**

   * It is featured on all three pages on website.
-  * The footer section includes a Car Specialist logo and again motivational description, useful links which lead to important pages of this webpage for the easier navigation, contact information and links to the relevant social media sites.
+  * The footer section includes a Car Specialist logo and again motivational description, useful links which lead to important pages of this webpage for easier navigation, contact information and links to relevant social media sites.
 The social links will open to a new tab to allow easy navigation for the user.
-  * The footer is valuable to the users as it provides a useful links and information, and encourages them to keep connected via social media where they can be constantly updated.
+  * The footer is valuable to the users as it provides useful links and information, and encourages them to keep connected via social media where they can be constantly updated.

 **Services page**

 * Follows the style from the home page and it consists of the landing image as well.
-It contains the text which highlights the expertise and affordable prices.
+It contains text which highlights the expertise and affordable prices.
-* Below the landing image is the description and a full list of services which Car Specialist provides to the customers.
+* Below the landing image is the description and a full list of services that Car Specialist provides to the customers.

 **Contact us page**
-* In the upper part of the page is a contact form where the user can send a message to the Car Specialist and contact information about adress, email, phone and opening times.
+* In the upper part of the page is a contact form where the user can send a message to the Car Specialist and contact information about address, email, phone, and opening times.
-* In the lower part, there is a map which shows the (fictitious) location of the Car Specialist.
+* In the lower part, there is a map that shows the (fictitious) location of the Car Specialist.

 **Book a service or when the user is logged in -> Booking dropdown menu which contains: Book a service and My bookings page**

-* In case the user is not logged in, the page will show a sign in page which informs the user to sign in to be able to make a booking.
+* In case the user is not logged in, the page will show a sign-in page that informs the user to sign in to be able to make a booking.
-* The logged in user has the access to a Booking form where she/he should fill out the details about phone number, choose a service type, day, time and describe the issue with the car.
+* The logged-in user has the access to a Booking form where she/he should fill out the details about phone number, service type, day, time, and description of the issue with the car.
 * All fields in the form are required and if any of them is omitted, a message is displayed.
 * In case the user chooses an already occupied time, he receives a notification to choose another.
+* Every booking needs to be approved by the admin to be valid.

+**My Bookings Page**

+* It shows all the bookings that the user has requested and it provides booking details: type of service, day, time, and approval status.
+* On each booking, there is an option to update or delete the booking.

+**Update Booking Page**

+* It provides the user with the ability to change the booking details.
+If the user decides to change the time, he will be informed if he has chosen an unavailable time.
+* If the user changes the booking, it needs to be approved by the admin again.
+* After the changes have been made, the user will receive a success message.

+**Delete Booking Page**

+* If the user decides to delete the booking and clicks on the button provided on the my bookings page in booking details, the user will be redirected to the page which will present all booking details and will prompt the user if he is sure that he wants to delete it.
+* After the changes have been made, the user will receive a success message.

 **Register page**

 * It allows the user to register an account.
-It is required that user writes username and password whereas the email is optional.
+It is required that the user writes a username and password whereas the email is optional.
-* It is a necessery step if the user wants to make a booking.
+* It is a necessary step if the user wants to make a booking.
+* The user will receive a success message after registration.

 **Login**

-* It allows the user to sign in to the account in order to be able to make a booking.
+* It allows the user to sign in to the account to be able to make a booking.
-* It is a necessery step if the user wants to make a booking, update or delete booking.
+* It is a necessery step if the user wants to make a booking, update or delete a booking.
+* The user will receive a success message after logging in.

 ### Future features